astramieri/aws-cloud-practitioner/docs/integration/sqs_basics.md

 ## SQS to decouple betwen application tiers

-In this scenario there are two layers, the web servers and the video processing fully decoupled from the SQS queue and scaling independently.
+In this scenario there are two layers, the web servers and the video processing, fully decoupled from the SQS queue and scaling independently.

 ![SQS Queue](../../images/integration/sqs_example.png)

-## SQL FIFO Queues
+## SQS FIFO Queues

 When you have a normal SQS queue consumers can read messages altogether and they could be in different orders.